One of eight teen girls charged in Toronto stabbing death granted bail

 The other seven teens charged in the swarming death appeared briefly in court via video on Thursday morning before being remanded into custody.
 They are scheduled to appear on Jan.
 5. to schedule bail hearings.

 The teenage girls are charged with second-degree murder in the stabbing death of a 59-year-old man just after midnight in Toronto on Dec.
-18. Police have not released the man's identity.
+18. Police have not released the man's identity but say he had recently become a resident of the city's shelter system.

 Three of the girls are 13 years old, three are 14 and two are 16, according to police.
 Their names cannot be published because of their age.